 Funding amount: Up to $20,000 per design

-Professional consultant services’ feasibility studies required prior to the start of a project for practice code 3101.1.
+Professional consultant services’ feasibility studies are required prior to the start of a project for practice code 3101.1.

 Cost-share ratio: 80%